 Most public health programs require application through SOPHAS, the centralized application service for public health.
 SOPHAS, which is powered by the Association of Schools & Programs of Public Health (ASPPH), allows you to apply to multiple institutions using one application.
 In general, application requirements include the following:

 GRE scores are not always required, though some schools accept them for strengthening applications or those without math-related backgrounds.
-Also, some schools temporarily waive a standardized test requirement, but this requirement will likely be reinstated by some of them in the near future.
+Also, some schools temporarily waive a standardized test requirement, but this requirement will likely be reinstated by some of them soon.

 How long will it take to finish my master’s in epidemiology online?

 The length of time in your MPH in epidemiology online program depends on whether you are full or part-time.
-Johns Hopkins estimates two-three years for its MPH concentration in epidemiological and biostatistical methods for public health and clinical research.
+Johns Hopkins estimates betweens two to three years of study for its MPH concentration in epidemiological and biostatistical methods for public health and clinical research.
 The University of Arizona estimates two years for working professionals in its MPH in applied epidemiology.
 The University of Alabama at Birmingham estimates 20 months of full-time coursework and at least six to eight semesters part-time for its MPH with a concentration in epidemiology.
 To graduate within two years from Texas A&M with an MPH in epidemiology, you must be a full-time student and follow a suggested schedule.

 Can I earn a master’s in epidemiology 100% online, or do I need to visit campus?